imxugan/CSGO-Skill/extra/Guides/equipment_guide.md

 > | :---:  | :---: |  :---:  |    :---:     |     :---:      |       :---:       |
 > | 2.57s  | 57.5% |  0.40s  |    68.6m     |      6.3m      |        N/A        |

 **Gun Stategy**: With only 2.25 seconds of bullets, this gun literally takes longer to reload that the clip will last.
 This is great for spraying corners, just don't start too soon.
-Because this gun has the lowest running inaccuracy for the SMGs, you really have no reason to not move while shooting.
-If you ever find another gun, you should trade it for this, because almost every gun in the game is better than the MAC-10. ***\*Almost\****
+Because this gun has the lowest running inaccuracy for the SMGs, you really have no reason to NOT run-and-gun.
 <br/><br/>

 ### MP9